panta82/yaal/README.md

 	}
 });
 ```
-For details about the options, consult the [vars.js](lib/vars.js) file.
+For more details about the options, consult the [vars.js](lib/vars.js) file.

 ----